top of page

 Society's hypocrisy lies in condemning individual egoism while simultaneously glorifying its own ego.
 We're led to believe that serving society's ego (under the guise of altruism) is noble, even at the expense of our own lives.
 But should we really serve those who lack the empathy to not regard us as sacrificial pawns?

 Socrates wouldn't have died had he embraced conformity, despite his loyalty to the Athenian city-state.
-His contributions would have been lauded by the very those who sentenced his death.
+His contributions would have been lauded by those who sentenced his death.
 Those who glorify the social machine are themselves glorified in exchange, via the basic carrot and stick method.

 Socrates' death exposes the dark side of societal structures.
 They manipulate us to surrender independence for the sake of an order that deems individuality a threat on its rule.
 Socrates' death wasn't necessary.
 It was the societal consciousness that needed transformation, not the man who dared to question.

-56 views0 comments
+86 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others with their problems and combat shallowness.
 More information about me can be found here.

 bottom of page